 - Perl is located on your server at a different location to the one specified within the MIDAS installer.

-To verify whether the above are causing your Internal Server Error issue, please check the following:
+To verify whether any of the above are causing your Internal Server Error issue, please check the following:

-- Ensure that the install.pl file and the server directory it's located in have been granted "execute" permissions (CHMOD 755)
+- Ensure that the install.pl file and the server directory in which it resides have been granted "execute" permissions (CHMOD 755)

-- Ensure that the install.pl file and the folder its in have not been granted CHMOD 0777 permissions.
-If so, changing these to CHMOD 0755 may should resolve this issue)
+- Ensure that the install.pl file and the folder in which it resides have not been granted CHMOD 0777 permissions.
+If so, reducing these to CHMOD 0755 may resolve this issue)

-If you're still receiving an "Internal Server Error" after verifying all of the above, then there may be an issue with your Perl installation itself.
+If you're still receiving an "Internal Server Error" after checking and verifying all of the above, then there may be an issue with your Perl installation itself.